rlacher/allianz-sentiment-challenge/README.md

 - **Analyse Sentiment:** Classifies comments as *positive* or *negative* using a sentiment model.
 - **Structured Output:** Returns comment text, polarity scores and sentiment labels in JSON format.
 - **FastAPI-Based:** Built with a lightweight, high-performance RESTful API framework.
+- **Modular Design:** Separates routing and service logic for clarity and testability.
-- **Automated Tests:** Include integration tests to verify core API functions.
+- **Automated Tests:** Includes unit and integration tests to strengthen API resilience.
 - **CI Integration:** Runs linting and tests automatically on every commit for code quality assurance.

 ## Setup